-External appraisers are engaged for valuation of significant assets, such as the Bank's principal office.
+External appraisers are engaged for valuation of significant assets, such as the Bank's building.
 Involvement of external appraisers is decided upon annually by the Board of Management of the Bank.
 Selection criteria include market knowledge, reputation, independence and compliance with professional standards.
-The Bank, in conjunction with the external appraisers, compares each change in the fair value of a building with relevant external sources to determine whether the change is reasonable.
-The results are submitted to the Board and independent auditors of the Bank.
+The Bank, in conjunction with the external appraisers, compares each change in the fair value of the building with relevant external sources to determine whether the change is reasonable.
+The results are submitted to the Board of Management of the Bank and independent auditors of the Bank.
 This includes a discussion of the major assumptions used in the valuations.